automation-tasks-rs/cargo_auto_lib/doc_comments/copy_folder_files_into_module.md

 <!-- markdownlint-disable MD041 -->
 [//]: # (auto_md_to_doc_comments segment start A)

-Copy all files from the folder into a module as strings (static &str)
+Copy all files from the folder into a module as strings (static &str).

 The Rust code to modify has the markers: